Skip to main content

 Address and Street Name Changes

-Streets and/or house numbers can be changed when there is the potential threat to public health, safety or welfare.
+Street names and house numbers may be changed when existing conditions pose a potential threat to public health, safety, or welfare.

 Community Development Block Grant

-Through a partnership with the U.S. Department of Housing and Urban Development (HUD), the City of Sandy Springs uses its annual allocation of federal funds to support initiatives that are eligible for Community Development Block Grant Program assistance.
+Through a partnership with the U.S. Department of Housing and Urban Development (HUD), the City of Sandy Springs uses annual federal funding allocations to support projects and initiatives eligible under the Community Development Block Grant (CDBG) Program.

 View Event